Bralor/netlab/README.md

 - M34-M41 --> only one device has ttl security parameter,

-## Test suit
+## Test suite
 It is a package with specific tests that verify the specific testing case.
 Each test case has a basic test package (:cases/cf-<test_case>/test-<test_case>.py:).
-These are basic tests verifying the routing table content.
 It also contains tests that are individual to each test case.
 The test package :cases/cf-<test_case>/test-<test_case>.py: is only a starting file for the tool Pytest.
 The test function itself is in the file :/tests/kernel.py:.
 The patch always tests all defined devices.

+### Basic test suite
+This test suite is located in a specific test case.
+By default named _test-<test-case>.py_.
+Basic test suite has two parts.
+The first part runs only in [save mode](#21-save-mode).
+During this mode, routing tables are saved in the folder _data_ (:/cases/<test-case>/data:).
+The second part runs only in [check mode](#22-check-mode).
+The tables we have obtained in previous part are compared with current tables.
+After a while, when they are same, the test will pass.
+If they are different, the test will fail.

+### Specific test suite
+These tests belongs to the certain test cases.
+They are not common to all test cases.